morgulcore/Chessosis/doc/hours-worked.md

 I managed to come up with a GUI for Chessosis.
 At some point I felt it was an impossible task for me but then somehow a solution just started to appear in my mind.
 My solution, the GUI, is a combination of many ideas and sources mostly from the Internet, all of which I've examined, considered and made variations upon enough to consider them a part of my own knowledge, also.
 I'll document my studies of creating GUIs in Java at some later point.

 Oh, one more thing -- I finally managed to come up with a class diagram, luokkakaavio.
 I'll update it as needed so that it will remain an accurate graphical representation of the basic structure of Chessosis.

+In extreme hurry I tried coming up with a sequence diagram.
+I'll work on it some more in the near future.